ocervell/EasyBoot/README.md

 ##**Presentation**

-The ultimate goal of this project is to modify or add functionalities to the kernel and drivers for an Android device.
+* EasyBoot contains all the tools to modify or add functionalities to the kernel and drivers for an Android device.
-The objective is to achieve high efficiency and not lose time setting everything up.
+* EasyBoot objective is to achieve high efficiency and not lose time setting everything up.
-It specifically provides tools to compile hammerhead kernel (Nexus 5).
+* EasyBoot specifically provides tools for Nexus 5 (hammerhead kernel).
+In particular, downloading hammerhead kernel sources and factory image is automated.

-The tree is composed of two main folders: 'android' and 'wireless-config':

-**android**:
-Contains all the tools to compile and flash a new kernel in a Nexus 5 phone, though it can be easily adapted to any Android phone.
-It also provides a custom recovery (TWRP) so you don't hardfreeze your phone.

-**wireless-config**:
-Contains all the tools to turn an hardware device into an Access Point.
-The hardware device has to be compatible with MONITOR MODE.
-If it is not, the scripts won't work.
-It also enables PSM (Power Save Mode) if your wireless driver supports it.

-*Note: for a more detailed listing of what is included, go to PROJECT TREE section.*
+##**What's left to do**
+* Make it compatible with all Google's device.
+* Make it compatible with other manufacter's device (Samsung, HTC, Nokia ...).
+* Give more options to the user in the configure script.
+* Create a Command Line Interface (CLI).
+* Create a Graphical User Interface (GUI).
+*

 ##**Getting Started**

 **1. Initial configuration**

-`./configure`
+`source configure`
-* export a global variable in your ~/.bashrc file.
+* export a global variable in your `~/.bashrc` file.
-* install all necessary tools using apt-get install.
+* install all necessary tools using `apt-get install` (adb, fastboot, build utilities ...).
-* clone repositories needed to get started.
+* clone repositories needed to get started (`android_img_repack_tools`, `ARM-eabi-4.7 toolchain`, `hammerhead kernel`).
-* get sources for hammerhead kernel (Nexus 5).
+* get factory images for hammerhead kernel.

 **2. Initiate the environment**

 `source init_env.sh`
 * **Important:** Each time you reboot your computer, those global variables will disappear.
 You have to source it again everytime.
-To avoid that, you can put the content of init_env.sh in your ~/.bashrc file.
+To avoid that, you can put the content of init_env.sh in your `~/.bashrc` file.
-* If you're using a different kernel than me, change KERNEL variable.
+* If you want to use a different kernel than me, change KERNEL variable and put the path to your kernel source instead.
+You will also have to download the factory images for your device and put them into `boot-img` folder.
-* If you're using a different toolchain than me, change TOOLCHAIN variable.
+* If you want to use a different toolchain than me, change TOOLCHAIN variable and put the path to your toolchain binaries instead.
-* If you don't know, don't change anything.

 **3. Play with the scripts**

-* In the 'scripts' folder, you will find shell scripts that will make your life easy.
+* In the `scripts` folder, you will find shell scripts that will make your life easy.
-* Scripts are detailed in 'manual.txt' file in each folder, along with instructions.
+* Scripts are detailed in `manual.txt` file in each folder, along with instructions.

 ##**Project Tree**